Financial-Times/origami/README.md

 .o-teaser__image       				// An image for the teaser .o-teaser__headshot					// Author's headshot image
-.o-teaser__timestamp 				// A styled timestamp for the teaser .o-teaser__related-content 		 	// A list of related content links .o-teaser__related-content-item 	// A single item of a related content list
+.o-teaser__timestamp 				// A styled timestamp for the teaser .o-teaser__related 				 	// A list of related content links .o-teaser__related-item 			// A single item of a related content list
 ```